ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

     - normal
     - Censored participants who did not recover in estimation of median time to recovery.
     - [Ackatia_Armah_2015tx]_; Mali
-  * - :math:`C`
+  * - :math:`C_{SAM}`
     - 6-59 months old
     - 0.488 (95% CI:0.374-0.604)
     - normal
+    - Baseline scenario value ([Isanaka_2021]_); defined as the number in the program / number that should be in the program
+  * - :math:`C_{MAM}`
+    - 6-59 months old
+    - 0.15 (95% CI: 0.1, 0.2)
+    - normal
     - Baseline scenario value.
-Assumed to be the same for SAM and MAM and across age groups at the draw level.
-    - Currently the same for SAM and MAM [Isanaka_2021]_
+Informed through discussion with CIFF/UNICEF that reported there is not reliable data on this parameter, but that this appeared to be a plausible range
   * - :math:`E_\text{SAM}`
     - 6-59 months old
     - 0.70 (95% CI:0.64-0.76)